katychung/Homepage/_projects/retail.markdown

     <div class="col-8">
       <p class="font-monospace">Overview</p>
       <p>Flow is a B2B data analytics platform for the retail industry.</p>
-      <p>The goal of this project was to shift its focus from corporate employees to frontline store staff by identifying problems and solutions that we could integrate into the existing platform.</p>
+      <p>The goal of this project was to shift the focus <b>from corporate employees to frontline store staff</b>.</p>
       <p class="fw-lighter">To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
-All information in this case study is my own and does not necessarily reflect the views of the company.</p>
+All information presented is my own and does not necessarily reflect the company's views.</p>
     </div>
     <div class="col-4">
       <p class="font-monospace">Role</p>